DoNOF/DoNOF-Documentation/docs/input.rst

                       = 6      (DEFAULT)

-APSG                 Open an APSG file for printing the coefficient matrix ($VEC-$END) and the expansion coefficients of the APSG generating wavefunction.
+APSG:                Open an APSG file for printing the coefficient matrix ($VEC-$END) and the expansion coefficients of the APSG generating wavefunction.

                       = F      No output (DEFAULT)